Rice to Water Ratio Calculator

 It all starts with preparation!
 Sounds silly, right?
 Just throw the rice in, add some water, and turn on the stove.
 Voila.
 Actually, there are some steps you can take before cooking to help get the desired texture:

 - You can yield fluffier rice by first rinsing the rice.
 This will remove a lot of the starch and reduces the extent that the grains will stick together.
-Not rinsing yields stickier, creamier rice. ⚠️ WARNING ⚠️ rice may be fortified with vitamins and minerals, as is done with white rice in the U.S. In that case, it's best not to rinse because rinsing can result in the loss of nutrients.
+Not rinsing yields stickier, creamier rice. ⚠️ WARNING ⚠️ rice may be fortified with vitamins and minerals, as is done with white rice in the U.S. In that case, it's best not to rinse because rinsing can result in the loss of micronutrients.
+Learn more with our micronutrient calculator.

 - You can also soak your rice.
 This decreases cooking time, conserves fuel, minimizes exposure to high temperatures, and reduces stickiness.
 This is because soaking allows the grains to absorb water before the cooking process even begins, so it takes less cooking time to soften the starch.
 You will also get more flavorful results with aromatic rice varieties (e.g., Jasmine, Basmati, Texmati) if you soak these types of rice, as the flavorful component (called acetylpyrroline) will not dissipate as much with shorter cooking times!